‘Betfair trading’ is a phrase that puts many people off before even getting to see its potential.

-Anybody can learn how to trade on Betfair, it is not as complex as it first looks.
+Anybody can learn how to trade on Betfair, and it is not as complex as it first looks.

-This beginner’s guide to Betfair trading will help to dispel the notion that sports trading is difficult, and from then on it is up to you to get the hands on experience in order to understand the movement of the odds and maximise your profit on your trading journey.
+From then on it is up to you to get the hands on experience in order to understand the movement of the odds and maximise your profit on your trading journey.